FlorianTaube/screamlab/docs/developers.rst

 Developer documentation
 =======================

 Welcome to the developer documentation of the CorziliusNMR package.
-Unlike the :doc:`API documentation <api/index>`, this part gives some general background information for developers who want to actively contribute to the project.
+Unlike the :doc:`API documentation <index>`, this part gives some general background information for developers who want to actively contribute to the project.

 Virtual environment